-

 Life Span

-The Bullador is a designer mixed breed that is a cross between an English Bulldog and a Labrador Retriever.
+The Bullador is a mixed-breed dog that is a cross between an English Bulldog and a Labrador Retriever.
+With some of the most popular dog breeds as parents, Bulladors are becoming more popular, too.
 Bulladors tend to be friendly, loving, and playful dogs that make great family pets.

 Although they are not recognized by the American Kennel Club, they are recognized by other notable dog organizations.
 The American Canine Hybrid Club, International Designer Canine Registry, Dog Registry of America, Inc., and more all recognize the Bullador.

-They can have a prey drive.
+With kid-friendly dog breeds as the parents in this cross, it’s no surprise that well-socialized Bulladors are a great fit for families.
+Although they can get along with other pets, they can have a prey drive.
 So, you will want to socialize them with smaller pets in the household.
-Although they are open and friendly, they will usually bark to alert you of people or animals nearby.
+Although they are open and friendly, they will usually bark to alert you to people or animals nearby.
 They can be protective, but are generally more interested in making friends.

 The Bullador is a moderately adaptable dog breed.
 They do best in homes with fenced yards where they can run.
-However, if you dedicate the time to giving them the exercise and mental stimulation they need, they can adapt to apartment living.
+However, if you dedicate the time to giving them the exercise and mental stimulation they need every day, they can adapt to apartment living.

 They tend to do well in most climates.
 As with any dog breed, they are sensitive to heat.
-If they have more of a flat face like their English Bulldog parent, they will be very sensitive to heat and may have difficulty breathing in cold weather.
+If they have more of a snub nose, like their English Bulldog parent, they will be very sensitive to heat, will be more prone to overheating, will be more sensitive to respiratory issues, and may have difficulty in cold weather.
+These are important things to know about flat-faced dogs before bringing one home.

-Although a designer breed can sometimes win the genetic lottery and avoid inheriting the health conditions common to their parents, it’s not a guarantee.
-Potential health conditions to be aware of in the Bullador include skin issues, hip dysplasia, and elbow dysplasia.
+Although a mixed-breed dog can sometimes win the genetic lottery and avoid inheriting the health conditions common to their parents, it’s not a guarantee.
+A mixed-breed dog can inherit conditions common to one, both, or neither of their parent breeds.
+Potential health conditions to be aware of in the Bullador can include skin issues, hip dysplasia, and elbow dysplasia.

-Reputable breeders will screen their dogs to avoid passing issues on to puppies.
-So, make sure you ask the breeder about the genetic and health history of both of the parents.
-You can also ask about any health tests that have been done.
+Good breeding practices and the health of the parents make a big difference in the health of Bullador puppies.
+Reputable breeders will screen their dogs to avoid passing preventable issues on to puppies.
+So, make sure you ask the breeder about the genetic and health history of both parents.
+You can also ask about any health tests or clearances that have been done.

-If a Bullador inherits the snub-nosed face of the English Bulldog, they can have difficulty breathing and will be extra sensitive to heat.
+If a Bullador inherits the snub-nosed face of the English Bulldog, they can be prone to respiratory problems and will be extra sensitive to heat.
 These dogs can also be prone to weight gain and obesity, so it’s important to maintain a healthy diet, avoid overfeeding, and give them enough exercise regularly.

 Bulladors are also one of the breeds at risk for bloat.
-Bloat in dogs can become serious very quickly and can be fatal if the stomach flips (gastric torsion).
-So, it’s important to do what you can to prevent it and to know the symptoms so you can get help immediately.
+Bloat in dogs can become serious very quickly and can be fatal if the stomach flips (i.e., gastric torsion occurs).
+So, it’s important to do what you can to prevent it and to know what symptoms mean that you need to get help immediately.

 Although a Bullador can pick up on things quickly and can be easy to train, they also tend to be stubborn at times.
 This can be a challenge for first-time dog owners to handle alone.
 But, puppy training classes can help.